-Potential customers now easily hyperinform themselves at the point of purchase - they have access to as much information as they can digest - and as a result, their desire to engage with salespeople has evaporated Rapid technological evolution makes it difficult to stay on top of changing trends.
+Potential customers now easily hyper-inform themselves at the point of purchase - they have access to as much information as they can digest - and as a result, their desire to engage with salespeople has evaporated.

+Rapid technology evolution makes it difficult to stay on top of changing trends.
 Sales and marketing teams struggle to understand the complex components of B2B sales and marketing such as:

-- How search engines work and how to achieve the valuable and elusive Page 1 positions - Which B2B advertising channels work best - How to get the most from social channels especially LinkedIn - What content they should invest in creating, for whom, and why - How to differentiate in a world where technology advantages are fleeting, and evolution happens with devastating speed (and often has brutal consequences).
+- how search engines work and how to achieve the valuable and elusive Page 1 positions - which B2B advertising channels work best - how to get the most from social channels especially LinkedIn - what content they should invest in creating, for whom and why - how to differentiate in a world where technology advantages are fleeting, and evolution happens with devastating speed (and often has brutal consequences).

-Sales now rely on marketing.
-In many instances, if marketing doesn't provide the content customers want to consume, in a way they can easily find and digest, then sales have no chance.
+Sales now relies on marketing.
+In many instances, if marketing doesn't provide the content customers want to consume, in a way they can easily find and digest, then sales has no chance.